Advanced usage

 Docker: [DATA_DIR]

 All values that are described in Cloudstorage can be passed as environment variables as well.
-No values are persistent, therefore need to be set on every start.
+No values are persistent; therefore, they need to be set on every start.

 Name